La Mesa prison

-La Mesa State Penitentiary is a prison in La Mesa, Tijuana, Baja California, Mexico.
+La Mesa State Penitentiary is a prison in the La Mesa borough of Tijuana, Baja California, Mexico.
 It is considered "one of the most notorious prisons in Latin America".
 The prison was built for 2,000 inmates and had 2,500 inmates in the 1990s, but the number increased to over 7,000 by the 2010s.
 Prisoners have committed offenses ranging from theft to murder.

 Some prison guards were reported to have taken bribes in exchange for releasing prisoners or offering better conditions.

 Sister Antonia Brenner, a Catholic nun, voluntarily lived with the inmates of La Mesa Prison for over thirty years, and was called "La mama" or the "Prison Angel".
 She lived in a 10-by-10 cell.

 In 2002, police demolished a luxury condominium for bribe-paying inmates inside the prison.
 At that time, the most dangerous inmates were transferred to a new facility near Tecate.

 Incidents

 In April 1990, a drug raid by Federal Judicial Police officers resulted in the death of one man.

 In September 2008, there were two riots.
-The September 13 riot, in which 3 inmates were killed, was caused by upset over the death of an inmate in a prison search for drugs and weapons.
-The September 18 riot, which killed 19 and injured 12, was caused by frustration of the inmates not being given any water since the first riot.
+The September 13 riot, in which 3 inmates were killed, was caused by the inmates being upset over the death of an inmate caused by a prison search for drugs and weapons.
+The September 18 riot, which killed 19 and injured 12, was caused by frustration of the inmates over not being given any water since the first riot.